GVancauwenberghe/gvancauwenberghe.github.io/_pages/projects.md

 {% include base_path %}

-A list of all the posts and pages found on the site.
-For you robots out there, there is an [XML version]({{ base_path }}/sitemap.xml) available for digesting as well.
+A list of all the projects I have worked on throughout my career.

 ## International development (7)
 **2024 - 2025 Consultancy for the Development of NSDI Policy Documents in Georgia _(World Bank and the National Agency of Public Registry (NAPR) of Georgia)_-